jeffrey-mai/custom-onboarding-flow/README.md

 - Deployed with Vercel

 ## Important Information
-- The admin and items page will not function correctly
+- The admin and items page will not function correctly without going through the onboarding flow first
+- Items page will take a few seconds to fetch from a clothing API to render
+- The backend endpoints are:
+  - "/account?username=<your username>&password=<your password>"
+  - "/data/accounts"
+  - "/data/forms"